 Most MRIs require a contrast agent to better view tumors or tissue.
 Most contrast agents are gadolinium-based (GBCAs).
 Gadolinium is a metal that is not needed for the body to function.
 It may be harmful when a large amount is present in the body.
 In GBCAs the gadolinium usually is bound in a way that it cannot escape the compound, and it will later leave the body unchanged.
 Depending on which contrast agent is used, tiny amounts of “free’” gadolinium can escape into the body.

-The St. Jude staff only uses 2 of the safest contrast agents.
+The St. Jude staff uses 3 of the safest contrast agents.
 This means the risk of free gadolinium staying in the body is small.
 When your child’s exam requires a GBCA injection (shot), the Diagnostic Imaging staff will give you a medication sheet about this.
 Please study this information carefully and talk to the staff if you have questions.
 To learn, more visit stjude.org/GBCA.

 The danger of metal near the MRI area